jundis/CWSlack-SlashCommands/README_NoMySQL.md

 To follow tickets and get updates whenever they're updated, use cwslack-follow.php (requires cwslack-incoming.php).

-To modify the MySQL database in Slack, please configure and setup cwslack-dbmanage.php

 # Installation Instructions

-This script set and all modules require PHP version 5 and the cURL extension, and many require a MySQL or MariaDB server.

-For non-MySQL installation instructions, please see README_NoMySQL.md

-## cwslack.php, activities, contacts, notes, configs, and dbmanage
+## cwslack.php, activities, contacts, notes, and configs

-1. Download the respective php file, functions.php, install.php, and config.php files.
+1. Download the respective php file, functions.php, and config.php files.
 2. Place on a compatible web server
 3. Create a new slack slash command integration at https://SLACK TEAM.slack.com/apps/A0F82E8CA-slash-commands
 4. Set command to reflect the task necessary.
 E.x. /t for tickets, /act for activities, /note for notes.